rasilvap/shortenurl/README.md

 ## A Dockerized Spring Boot Service using Redis as Storage.

 This app uses redis  due to the ability to be used as an in-memory data structure.
 Furthermore the Dictionary functionality we require can be obtained from Redis’ hset.
 This project is going to be moved to use a mongo Database, now is using redis but is too complex to use Object Oriented Design, besiedes that I have to design and build an app to monitorize the service.
 With the current design it is being guaranteed the scalability of the shorten App using a counter to define each new url and avoiding duplicates.
+Finally it must be handle by the Elastic Benstalk technology.
 ### Utils

 #### IDUtils